Matching Drivers to Riders: A Two-stage Robust Approach: Two-Stage Stochastic Bottleneck Matching Problem (TSSMB)

 Consider the case where there is no surplus of drivers, i.e., the total number of drivers is equal to $|R_1|$ plus the size of the maximum scenario.
 We assume for the the sake of simplicity that all scenarios have the same size.
 The proof follows as well if the sizes are different.
-We show in this case that we can have a $3$-approximation by considering every scenario independently to get different first stage decisions, and then picking the best first stage decision among them.
+We show in this case that we can have a $3$-approximation by considering every scenario independently to get different first-stage decisions, and then picking the best first-stage decision among them.
 For every scenario $S_i$, we solve the following problem

 When there is no surplus, we know that in the optimal solution, the same set of drivers is matched to every scenario.
-Therefore if we have a solution for one single scenario, we can use the triangular inequality to bound the cost of this solution for any scenario.
+Therefore if we have a solution for one single scenario, we can use the triangle inequality to bound the cost of this solution for any scenario.